roytruelove/angular-grunt-coffeescript/README.md

 ### Start server and watch for changes

+The default grunt task will start the server and watch for changes.
+When changes are made the project is rebuilt, pushed to the server, and all unit tests are run through Testacular.

-This is the default grunt task.
-To run the default grunt task, run `grunt --config grunt.coffee`.
-Point the browser to `http://localhost:8000`
+* To run the default grunt task, run `grunt --config grunt.coffee`
+* Point the browser to `http://localhost:9876` to connect the Testacular server
+* Point another browser window to `http://localhost:8000` to view the app

 ### Distribution Build